AND YOUR HEALTH

-Exercise is a major topic today because many doctors believe we should all be exercising a lot more.
-There is some truth to this, but not too much in my view.
-I know this goes against the mainstream and the holistic medical thinking today, so this article explains why the bodies today are too exhausted to benefit much from vigorous exercise.
+I know this goes against the mainstream and the holistic medical thinking today, so this article explains why the bodies today are too exhausted and too sick to benefit much from vigorous exercise.

 The result is that the muscles become flabby and weak, the bones also weaken, the ligaments stretch and may weaken and so on.
 Also, the very structure of the body becomes distorted from just sitting in front of computers, for example, and not stretching and toning the system.

-Some people have learned to park their car at the far end of the parking lot when they shop or at work, so they get their walking in to and from their car.
+Some people have learned to park their car at the far end of the parking lot when they shop or at work, so they walk a ways to and from their car.
 This is excellent, as long as it is safe.
-Parking lots are not the safest places because cars suddenly appear, seemingly out of nowhere, and lots are not necessarily safe for women.
-However, it is one answer to the question of how shall I get my exercise each day.
+Parking lots are not the safest places because cars suddenly appear, seemingly out of nowhere.
+However, it is one answer to the question of how shall I get my exercise several times a week.

 2. Vigorous exercise is not helpful.
 In essence, we find that most people are simply not well enough to be doing heavy exercise, such as intense running, intense weight lifting, and other vigorous sports.
 This may sound heretical, but it is our observation.
 Even Kenneth Cooper, the founder of aerobics, near the end of his career sounded the alarm about too much and too vigorous exercise routines.